magicmarc/marks-reverie/src/content/posts/Act_III_The_Vanishing_Flower.md

 ---
-title: "Act III - Flowers for Algernon"
+title: "Act III - The Vanishing Flower"
 excerpt: "Mark ventures alone into Will’s bookcase and finds himself in the world of Flowers for Algernon.
 A lecture hall, a laboratory, and finally a tearful return test his fears of intelligence, identity, and belonging."
 publishedAt: "2025-09-25"
 readTime: 14